ymgcmstk/SearchResultExtension/README.md

-SearchResultExtension
+Search Result Extension
 =====================

-Chrome extension to add various keyboard shortcuts on Google search result pages
+This is a chrome extension to add various keyboard shortcuts on Google search result pages.